moonrafa/moonrafa/README.md

  <h3 align="left">About me: </h3>

- - :computer: I have high Experience with JavaScript and medium experience with React and Node.js.
+ - :computer: I have high Experience with JavaScript, ReactJS and node.js.
 Click <a href="https://moonrafa.github.io/my-portfolio" target="_blank"> here </a> to check out my portfolio

  - :abacus: I really enjoy solving logical problems and learning new things